leakydishes/advanced_algorithms/6P_design_patterns/README.md

 ![image](https://github.com/leakydishes/advanced_algorithms/assets/79079577/8744afdc-cd18-4929-b69d-b0516e686d72)

 ### Bellman-Ford (BF) algorithm
 - A variant of Dijkstra that can handle negative weights – slower.
 It overestimates the length of the path from the starting node to all other nodes.
 - Finds the shortest paths from a node to all other nodes in a weighted graph, even if it has negative weight edges.
-Negative weight cycle: Sum of edge weights are negative.
-No labelling of nodes ‘sure/unsure’
+- Negative weight cycle: Sum of edge weights are negative.
+No labelling of nodes ‘sure/unsure’.
--	Select all nodes as neighbours when considering neighbours of u
+- Select all nodes as neighbours when considering neighbours of u.
 - It is the selection of nodes that are to be explored.
-1. Greedy option – picking only one node during exploration
+- Greedy option – picking only one node during exploration
-2. Select nodes 1-by-1 a de-centralised algorithm (flexible in changing weights)
+- Select nodes 1-by-1 a de-centralised algorithm (flexible in changing weights)

 #### Algorithm
 ![image](https://github.com/leakydishes/advanced_algorithms/assets/79079577/8eb49d48-ac31-401e-b0b8-1fa409687434)